 It’s very common to see jazz drummers and drummers who play in indie rock bands having setups like this.

 The final kit setup worth mentioning is the biggest one.
-The 7-piece kit is every drummer’s dream at some point in their lives.
+The 7-piece drum set is every drummer’s dream at some point in their lives.
 Having three rack toms and two floor toms at your disposal gives you so much potential.

 This would typically be seen as a metal drummer’s setup.
-However, many drummers who don’t play metal still love having so many drums around.
+However, many drummers who don’t play metal still love having a huge drum set to play.
 It’s also the only setup that will allow you to play the “In the Air Tonight” drum fill, which is an absolute classic.

 Similar to the 6-piece setup, it will always be a drag to take this setup to a gig.
 It will also be seen as overkill in many settings.
 Just be wary of that!